-Response: The Osborn will conform to the OTSUDAG as demonstrated below.
-The proposed development will provide a comfortable and safe streetscape designed with human-scale elements, shade and movement through both hardscape and building forms.
-Trees and shrubs will be used to create a comfortable microclimate as well as providing visual relief that will enhance the pedestrian experience along the street edge and encourage the use of sidewalks to get from one destination to another further enhancing the mixed-use character of Old Town and respecting the existing building context.
+Response: 1st Street Townhomes will conform to the OTSUDAG as demonstrated below.
+The proposed development will provide a comfortable and safe streetscape designed with human-scale elements and shade.
+Trees and shrubs will be used to create a comfortable microclimate as well as providing visual relief that will enhance the pedestrian experience along 1st Street and encourage walkability further enhancing the mixed-use character of Old Town and respecting the existing mixed-use context.